zaiisao/Documentation/en/Interactive Broadcast/product_live.md

 | macOS                | 10.0+                                                        |
 | Web                  | <li>Chrome 58+<li>Chrome 49 on Windows XP<li>Firefox 56+<li>Safari 11+<li>Opera 45+<li>QQ 10+<li>360 Security Browser 9.1+ |

-<div class="alert note">The compatibility on the Web platform varies by device and system.
+<div class="alert note">The browser support on the Web platform varies with the device and system.
 See <a href="https://docs.agora.io/cn/faq/browser_support">Which browsers does the Agora Web SDK support?</a></div>